Msaghu/Python/README.md

 # Python
-Practice code for Python s i learn
+Practice code for Python as I learn